iliyan-trifonov/notepads-nodejs-angularjs-mongodb-bootstrap/README.md

 When the API is used it needs a logged in user with Passport through the site or an accessToken generated when the user was created for the mobile Android application(or any other code that may use the API exclusively).

+Thanks to MongoDB/Mongoose the DB structure will be automatically created on first use.

 ## TODO

 You guessed it!
 Testing.